rxing-core/rxing/README.md

 ```

 ## Latest Release Notes
+* *v0.4.4* -> Major update of QRCode support.

+    The ZXing-Cpp QRCode library has been integrated.
+This brings large enhancements to the detection and decoding
+    of QRCodes.
+This also brings the ability to detect and decode MicroQRCodes.
+This release also brings updates to the
+    default Binarizer which should be slightly faster and more reliable.

 * *v0.4.0* -> Rewrite of the API to implement generics.
 This largely eliminates dynamic dispatch from the library.

     This release has many under-the-hood changes: better Point class, better Error handling, improved API